sinocelt/Javascript-Calculator-Project/README.md

 # Javascript-Calculator-Project
-In order to run the program, put the files calculator.html, calculator.js, and style.css into the same directory.
+In order to run the program, put the files calculator.html, calculatorMinified.js, and stylesMinified.css into the same directory.
 Then open calculator.html